mzakocs/PythonPresence/README.md

 Afterwards, run these commands in your favorite terminal emulator to install the dependencies.
 The package manageres apt and pip are required.

-> sudo apt-get install python-dev
+> sudo apt install python-dev

 > pip install configparser